About HEMIFACIAL MICROSOMIA

 Hemifacial microsomia and Goldenhar syndrome are two disorders that fall within a wider range of conditions known as craniofacial microsomia.
 Craniofacial refers to the structures of the skull and face, and microsomia refers to parts of the body that are smaller than standard.
-Children with these deformities will have underdeveloped lower face features, especially the ear and jaw, although it may involve the eye, cheek, and neck too.
+Children with these deformities will have underdeveloped lower face features, especially the ear and jaw, although it may involve the eye, cheek, and neck, too.
 There is a wide range of signs and symptoms, and the severity can also vary dramatically.
-With each child, Dr. Francesco Gargano, Plastic and Reconstructive Surgeon, New York, will identify the factors unique to the individual and develop a personalized treatment plan with their needs in mind.
+With each child, Dr. Francesco Gargano, plastic and reconstructive surgeon in New York, will identify the factors unique to the individual and develop a personalized treatment plan with their needs in mind.
 As an extensively trained plastic and reconstructive surgeon, he and his multispecialty team are dedicated to provide excellence of care and provide a compassionate, supportive environment for patients and their families.
-We offer state-of-the-art diagnosis and treatment for Hemifacial Microsomia, Goldenhar syndrome, and other birth defects.
+We offer state-of-the-art diagnosis and treatment for hemifacial microsomia, Goldenhar syndrome, and other birth defects.

 About Hemifacial Microsomia

 Hemifacial microsomia syndrome is the second most prevalent congenital facial anomaly with a reported incidence of about 1 in 5600 live births after cleft lip/cleft palate.

 This condition is not related to anything that the mother did or did not during the period of pregnancy.
 Children may have a mild form that includes mild facial asymmetry and microtia (ear deformity) to a more severe form involving an additional eye, vertebral, cardiac, and renal malformations (also known as Goldenhars syndrome).

 The signs and symptoms of hemifacial microsomia and Goldenhar syndrome